explosion/spacy-course/slides/chapter1_03_rule-based-matching.md

 # Rule-based matching

-Notes: In this section, we'll take a look at spaCy's matcher, which lets you write rules to find words and phrases in text.
+Notes: In this lesson, we'll take a look at spaCy's matcher, which lets you write rules to find words and phrases in text.

 ---